-The applied faculty will make the final decision regarding student use of University-owned instruments since they are in the best position to know the needs of individuals and ensembles within the School of Music.
+The final decision regarding student use of University-owned instruments will be made by the applied faculty since they are in the best position to know the needs of individuals and ensembles within the School of Music.

 At the end of each semester, instruments must be returned to the instrument storage room (rm.
 105).